scannetpp/scannetpp/README.md

 # Render Depth for DSLR and iPhone

-Install the python package from https://github.com/liu115/renderpy
+Install the python package from https://github.com/liu115/renderpy in addtion to the requirements.

 ```
 python -m common.render common/configs/render.yml